-Travel to Uzbekistan - Not only is the country well off most people's travel radar but whoever thought of exploring it by bike!
+Travel to Uzbekistan - Not only is the country far off most people's travel radar but whoever thought of exploring it by bike!

-Landlocked in Central Asia by other ‘Stans’, Uzbekistan is proud home to centuries-long history and culture, the Great Steppe and its vast ecoregion and the astonishing photogenic mosques and mausoleums in signature shades of blue.
+Landlocked in Central Asia by other ‘Stans’, Uzbekistan is home to an eclectic blend of centuries-long history and culture due to its strategic position along the Silk Road.
+East meets west and there is much beauty to be found here, such as the Great Steppe with its vast ecoregion, and the astonishing photogenic mosques and mausoleums in signature shades of blue.

-We recently caught up with Magdalen Lim, who joined our Uz-biking-stan tour in 2017 and was kind enough to share her memories and experience from cycling the country, reflecting on what it’s like to travel through the heart of Central Asia.
+We caught up for a chat with Magdalen Lim, who joined our Uz-biking-stan tour in 2017 and was kind enough to share her memories and experience from cycling the country, reflecting on what it’s like to travel through the heart of Central Asia.

 What motivated you to take a bike tour in Uzbekistan?